 Poll: Which of these Pokemon battles was your favorite?
 Vote Now!

 Olivine Romance has been censored in order to comply with FFN content policies.
 The full, uncensored version can be found at my primary publishing site, Archive Of Our Own.
-You can find the link here:
+You will have to search the AO3 website for my author profile or story page (Snowden and Olivine Romance, respectively), as FFN no longer supports direct links.

 I like to write an eclectic mix of genres, including romance, action/adventure, drama, fantasy/science-fiction, comedy, and slice-of-life (so basically everything).
 My main fanfiction endeavors are focused on the Pokemon franchise.